dragonwei98/data-concentrator-data-service/docs/Installation.md

 ## Configuration Device Energy 1 and Energy 2

-To read data from the PLC and provide the data, we will use S7 Connector to establish connection with the PLC via OPC UA.
-The S7 Connector sends the data to the Databus, where the Data Service app can collect what is needed for the notification rules.
-Here is the example with one device.
-The same shall be done with the second device as well.
-In order to build this infrastructure, these apps must be configured properly:
+IED located in the field level for gathering data from the field devices and forward data via Cloud Connector

+In the next steps is described how to configure the devices which are responsible for sending data.
+Remark: The screenshots contain the configuration for device 1. device 2 is not listed because they are the same configurations.

 - IE Databus